Polat Can

-Polat Can (Ahmad Mohammad), born in 1980, in Kobane (Syria), is a Kurdish political activist from Syria.
+Polat Can, officially named Ahmad Mohammad, (born 1980) is a Kurdish political activist from Syria.
 He is one of the founders and main commanders of the People's Defense Units (YPG), and serves as the organization's official spokesperson.
 He also serves as the coalition commander of the Syrian Democratic Forces.

 He is also a journalist and writer, author of a literary production in Kurdish, Arabic and Turkish.

 Biography

 Born on 20 March 1980 in Kobanê, Polat Can began early in the Kurdish national liberation movement.
 It first takes place in the ranks of the People's Defense Units (YPG).

 He held many positions in the various press services linked to the movement.
 He was once editor-in-chief of Mesopotamia magazine, published in the Yerevan, and Democratic Middle East magazine, published in Baghdad.

 He is one of the founders of the Confederation of Kurdish Patriotic Students(Xwendekar), of which he becomes the general coordinator.
 He is still responsible for university students at the Mazlum Dogan Academy.